jubatus/website/source/en/tutorial/regression_python.rst

 **rent.json**

-The configuration information is given by the JSON unit.
-Here is the meaning of each JSON filed.
+This JSON file give the configuration information.
+Here are the meanings of the JSON fields.

 * method
     Specify the algorithm used in regression.
-    Currently, we have "PA" (Passive Aggressive) only, so we specify it with "PA".
+    Currently, we have 'PA' (Passive Aggressive) only, so we specify it with 'PA'.

 * converter
    Specify the configurations in feature converter.

-   In this example, we will set the "num_rules" and "string_rules".
+   In this example, we will set the 'num_rules' and 'string_rules'.

-   "num_rules" are used to specify the extraction rules of numercial features.
+   'num_rules' are used to specify the extraction rules of numercial features.
-   "key" is "*", it means all the "key" are taken into consideration, "type" is "num", it means the number(value) specified will be directly used as the input for training the model.
+   ``"key" : "*"``, it means all the key are taken into consideration, ``"type" : "num"``, it means the value specified will be directly used as the input for training the model.
    For example, if the "age = 2", use 2 as the input; if the "stair = 6", use 6 as the input.

-   "string_rules" are used to specify the extraction rules of string features.
+   'string_rules' are used to specify the extraction rules of string features.
-   Here, "key = aspect", "type = str", "sample_weight = bin", and "global_weight = bin".
+   Here, ``"key" : "aspect", "type : str", "sample_weight : bin", "global_weight : bin"`` .
-   Their meaning are: the "aspect" is treated as a string, and used as the input feature without reform; the weight of each key-value feature is specified to be "1"; and the global weight of each feature is specified to be "1".
+   Their meaning are the 'aspect' is treated as a string, and used as the input feature without reform; the weight of each key-value feature is specified to be '1'; and the global weight of each feature is specified to be '1'.

 * parameter
    Specify the parameters to be passed to the algorithm.
-   The method specified here is "PA", with its configuration as ""sensitivity" and "regularization_weight".
+   The method specified here is 'PA', with its configuration as 'sensitivity' and 'regularization_weight'.

-   "sensitivity" specifies the tolerable range of error.
+   'sensitivity' specifies the tolerable range of error.
 When its value increases, it becomes resistant to noise, but makes errors remain easily instead.
-   "regularization_weight" specifies the sensitivity parameter in the learning.
-When its value increases, the learning becomes faster, but the method become susceptible to the noise.
+   'regularization_weight' specifies the sensitivity parameter in the learning.
+   In general, when the 'regularization_weight' parameter is large. the model fast converges to a better model, while it is also poor at handling noise.

-   In addition, the "regularization_weight" above plays various roles in different algorithms, so please be careful in configuring its values in different algorithms.
+   In addition, the 'regularization_weight' above plays various roles in different algorithms, so please be careful in configuring its values in different algorithms.

 **main.py**

-We explain the learning and prediction processes in this example codes.
+We explain the learning and prediction processes.

 To write the Client program for Regression, we can use the Regression class defined in 'jubatus.regression'.
 There are two methods used in this program.
-The 'train' method for learning process, and the 'estimate' method for prediction with the data learnt.
+The 'train' method for learning process, and the 'estimate' method for prediction with the trained model.

 1. Connect to Jubatus Server
     Connect to Jubatus Server (Line 35)

-    Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.
+    Setting the IP addr, RPC port number of Jubatus Server and the unique name for task identification in Zookeeper.

 2. Prepare the training data
     In this sample program, only if the training data source (CSV file) is specified by the option "-t", processes of step 2-3 is taken.
 Here we explain these processes.

     Regression puts the training data into the List of list<tuple<float, Datum>>, and sends the data to train() methods for the model training.
     In this example, the training data is generated from the CSV file that privided by a housing rental website.
     Factors in the rental information includes rent, aspect, distance, space, age and stairs.
     Figure below shows the training data.
 (The following are four examples from over one hundred housing info. listed in the rent-data.csv)